 All news on the issue of environment and conservation will appear in this section of the website.

-The Lynton and Barnstaple Railway Carbon Emissions Plan, prepared by Arup on behalf of the L&BR Trust demonstrates how the operational railway can become carbon neural.
+The Lynton and Barnstaple Railway Carbon Emissions Plan, prepared by Arup on behalf of the L&BR Trust demonstrates how the operational railway can become carbon neutral.
 (Ref: Lynton and Barnstaple Railway Carbon Emission Plan by ARUP dated 28th July 2022)

 Read More